clflowers5/finance-grabber/README.md

 * mapping of config actions to puppeteer actions // done
 * support config sites.json path via command line arg
 * validate entire config before running
-* add option for data-dir to puppeteer so that cookies work as expected.
+* add option for data-dir to puppeteer so that cookies work as expected. // done

 ## To run: